39 Selected Passages from The Happy Mute; or The Dumb Child’s Appeal (1839)

 2. While much of this entire pamphlet is asserting that language (and language based on verbal speech) is required to understand the abstract concepts of Christian salvation, she here points to how it was though signs (rather than spelled words) that she conveyed the Gospel, and that it was effective.

-3. This word has a very different connotation in its use here than it does now—a bit like the word "awesome."
-Now, we use the word to mean "cute," but here, it means "worthy of adoration.
+3. This word has a very different connotation in its use here than it does now—a bit like the word awesome.
+Now, we use the word adorable to mean “cute,” but here, it means “worthy of adoration.”

-5. A slight misquote of Romans 10:14: "How then shall they call on him in whom they have not believed? and how shall they believe in him of whom they have not heard? and how shall they hear without a preacher?"
+6. A slight misquote of Romans 10.14: “How then shall they call on him in whom they have not believed? and how shall they believe in him of whom they have not heard? and how shall they hear without a preacher?”
+(KJV)

-6. Reference to Mark 3:27, "No man can enter into a strong man's house, and spoil his goods, except he will first bind the strong man; and then he will spoil his house."
-In Mark, the "strong man" is referring to the Devil.
-Tonna doesn't mean the deaf-mute is possessed by demons; rather, she is saying is that the non-Christian deaf-mute's soul belongs to the devil, who wants to keep hold of it and so will make converting the deaf-mute a difficult task.
+7. Reference to Mark 3.27: “No man can enter into a strong man’s house, and spoil his goods, except he will first bind the strong man; and then he will spoil his house” (KJV).
+In Mark, the “strong man” is referring to the devil.
+Tonna doesn’t mean that the deaf-mute is possessed by demons; rather, she is saying is that the non-Christian deaf-mute’s soul belongs to the devil, who wants to keep hold of it and so will make converting the deaf-mute a difficult task.

-7. The original wording here is "the dear red hand"—but the phrase makes no sense without a lengthy passage, cut from the anthology for brevity's sake, that gives the context of which hand she means.
-The words added in square brackets are meant to clarify her meaning.
+8. The original wording here is “the dear red hand”—but the phrase makes no sense without a lengthy passage, cut from the anthology for brevity’s sake, that gives the context of which hand she means.
+We added the words in square brackets to clarify Tonna’s meaning.

-8. Refering loosely to Ezekiel 33:11, "As I live, saith the Lord God, I have no pleasure in the death of the wicked; but that the wicked turn from his way and live."
-It is this idea, that God doesn't actually want sinners to perish, but wants them to be saved, that motivated the enthusiastic outreach of evangelicals.
+10. Refering loosely to Ezekiel 33.11: “As I live, saith the Lord God, I have no pleasure in the death of the wicked; but that the wicked turn from his way and live” (KJV).
+It is this idea, that God does not actually want sinners to perish but wants them to be saved, that motivated the enthusiastic outreach of evangelicals.

 License

-Selected Passages from The Happy Mute; or The Dumb Child's Appeal (1839) Copyright © by Charlotte Elizabeth Tonna is licensed under a Creative Commons Attribution 4.0 International License, except where otherwise noted.
+This work (Selected Passages from The Happy Mute; or The Dumb Child’s Appeal (1839) by Charlotte Elizabeth Tonna) is free of known copyright restrictions.

 Share This Book